raygun101/MarkupKit/README.md

         ...
     </LMTableView>

+Gradient views are discussed in more detail later.

 The `tableHeaderView` and `tableFooterView` processing instructions are used to set a table view's header and footer views, respectively, and correspond to the `setTableHeaderView:` and `setTableFooterView:` methods of `UITableView`.
 For example, the following markup declares a table view containing a search bar as a header view: